Frequently Asked Questions about Atomizer Coils

 What is an e-cig coil?

 Coils consist of a wick wrapped in kanthal wire (traditionally, but there are a variety of materials on the market like nickel, titanium and steel) inside of a metal cylinder.
-One end is threaded (traditionally but changing to threadless) to screw into your tank or clearo and the other has holes to let in e liquid.
+One end is threaded (traditionally but changing to threadless) to screw into your tank or clearo and the other has holes to let in e-liquid.
 The wick soaks up the e-juice and when you press the fire button on your e-cig, a current runs through the coil creating heat, which vaporizes the ejuice.

-Because the wick slowly loses its absorbancy and the resistance on the wire increases from repeated use, manufacturers recommend replacing coils once per week.
+Because the wick slowly loses its absorbency and the resistance on the wire increases from repeated use, manufacturers recommend replacing coils once per week.
 While once a week might seem extreme for some, 2 to 3 weeks is the longest you can enjoy a coil before your flavour and vapour decrease, even at lower Watts.
 With the introduction of ceramic coils, good flavor and vapor production can be expected to at least double that of a metal only coil.
 The higher the watts or temperature the coil is run at the sooner it will expire.

 Although coil replacement can seem like a hassle, it’s a great way to renew and refresh your vape.
 Manufacturers such as Sense, Horizon, Smoktech and Aspire continue to improve wick absorbency, airflow and temperature control in disposable coils and offer varying resistances and coil configurations that allow you to discover and fine-tune your personal vaping preferences.